Check Availability, Prices & Book Online Now

 Laser Game and Archery tag

-New for winter 17-18 are Laser Game and Archery tag at the foot of the Prodains cable car – available in the day or night time (floodlit).
+The Laser Game and Archery Tag are located at the foot of the Prodains cable car – available in the day or night time (floodlit).

 Archery players are equipped with a bow, and arrows with large foam tips, as well as a protective mask.
 Two teams of between 6 and 12 people go up against each other, all attempting to shoot down the target in the centre without getting shot at.